Megan Courtney: High school and college

-International
+Professional

-In 2016, she signed her first professional contract at Leonas de Ponce in the Liga de Voleibol Superior Femenino.
+In 2016, Courtney-Lush signed her first professional contract at Leonas de Ponce in the Liga de Voleibol Superior Femenino.
 In the summer of 2016, she made her debut in the US women's national team.
 In 2017, she won the 2017 Women's Pan-American Volleyball Cup gold medal.
 In the 2016-17 season she arrived in Poland, where he plays the ORLEN Liga with the Impla of Breslavia.
 In the following season she played for Çanakkale, a Turkish Sultanlar league club.

 In May 2021, she was named to team USA's 18-player roster for the FIVB Volleyball Nations League tournament. that was played May 25-June 24 in Rimini, Italy.
 Team USA would eventually win the gold medal after defeating Brazil in the finals.
 She was a selected as an Olympic alternate for the 2020 Summer Olympics.

-After three seasons in teams of the Italian League, she was picked by Imoco Volley Conegliano as outside hitter.
+After three seasons in teams of the Italian League, she joined Imoco Volley Conegliano as outside hitter.
 In her debut match with her new club she won her first professional title, the 2021 Italian Super Cup, and received the Most Valuable Player award.

+After taking a hiatus from volleyball to have a child, Courtney-Lush returned to professional volleyball with the Columbus Fury for the Pro Volleyball Federation's inaugural 2024 season.